 Factory farming is everywhere

 Around two in every three farm animals are factory farmed (that’s over 50 billion every year!).
-These intensive systems prioritise production above all else, creating vast quantities of seemingly cheap meat, milk and eggs.
+These intensive systems put production above all else, creating vast quantities of seemingly cheap meat, milk and eggs.

 This archaic method of food production has failed